Board of Supervisors

 The Board of Supervisors is Linn County's governing body.
 The three members of the Board of Supervisors are elected by district and serve staggered four-year terms.

-Lookup Tool.
-Please note that Supervisor districts changed beginning January 2019 due to the public vote to reduce the number of Supervisors from five to three.
-A web-based map of the Supervisor districts from the 2018 election is available here.
+Want to know which Supervisor represents you?
+See the district map links above or find out using our Lookup Tool.
+Please note that Supervisor districts changed in January 2019 due to the public vote to reduce the number of Supervisors from five to three.

 - Setting fiscal policy